mayaanne/foundations/week-1/git-branching-challenge.md

 ## Steps

-__Important!__ Before you begin, make sure you do not clone the new repo (Ko Wai Koe) into your current Foundations repo.
-Repeat: __do not clone into your Foundations repo__.
+__Important!__ Make sure you do not clone the new repo (Ko Wai Koe) into an already existing repo.
+We recommend creating a 'Dev-Acadedmy' parent directory that can contain your Dev Academy Repos.

 Cloning to the same parent directory is fine, for example:

 Example: Good
-`User/Hemi/Dev-Academy/Foundations`
 `User/Hemi/Dev-Academy/Ko-wai-koe`
+`User/Hemi/Dev-Academy/A-second-repo`
+`User/Hemi/Dev-Academy/A-third-repo`

 Example: Incorrect
-`User/Hemi/Dev-Academy/Foundations`
-`User/Hemi/Dev-Academy/Foundations/Ko-wai-koe`
+`User/Hemi/Dev-Academy/an-already-cloned-repo/a-second-repo`

 1. Navigate to https://github.com/dev-academy-programme/ko-wai-koe
 2. Clone it (somewhere other than Foundations repo)